 If a warehouse also operates as a distribution center, it can ease the burden on a business that has bought in bulk but is too busy or understaffed to handle shipping.
 The product is stored in a warehouse and listed on the company’s e-commerce store until an order is made, it is then shipped directly from the warehouse to the consumer.

-One of the top e-commerce business models in terms of popularity is FBA – Fulfillment by Amazon.
+One of the top in these types of ecommerce business, in terms of popularity is FBA – Fulfillment by Amazon.
 Where a business ships their product in bulk to an Amazon fulfillment center, which will then pick, pack and ship your product, once a sale has been made.

 The downside is the retailer will be hugely dependent on their supplier and will have to carry out a lengthy and meticulous vetting process of the manufacturer.
 Are they selling to others in large quantities?
 Are they available 24/7?
 Will the delivery process become too convoluted and inefficient?

-E-commerce business, in its different guises, comes fraught a wide range of potential pitfalls, but by choosing the right approach for your business, these can be avoided.
+Ecommerce business, in its different types of ecommerce, comes fraught a wide range of potential pitfalls, but by choosing the right approach for your business, these can be avoided.
 Very little success comes from diving straight into a new business, without doing the proper research, planning and ideally receiving expert guidance.
 It can be boiled down to three steps, choose a product, figure out your place in the market and work out the most efficient way to bring it to the customer’s doorstep.